Joleksiuk/Loading_Harbour/README.md

 To compile the code fully, you must have the Javafx library configured in the InteliJ environment.

-Class Name Representation of the assumption Application Creates car and charger threads, creates all objects, and connects them to a graphical interface Car The car class is a weft class that simulates the operation of a car.
+  - Application Creates car and charger threads, creates all objects, and connects them to a graphical interface
+  - Car The car class is a weft class that simulates the operation of a car.
 It joins the queue at random intervals and waits for loading.
     It exits after loading or after the  quit time has elapsed.
-Config The class that stores all the default settings taken from the file at the beginning.
+  - Config The class that stores all the default settings taken from the file at the beginning.
 Then it overwrites them by the user entered.
-Loader The loader class is a thread class that simulates the operation of a loader by loading cars onto a ship.
+  - Loader The loader class is a thread class that simulates the operation of a loader by loading cars onto a ship.
 The work of the thread strongly depends on the timer.
     The charger starts and stops working via the clock signal, and it also leaves and returns from a break.
 Loading takes place at random intervals.
-Queue The class that controls the queue of cars.
+  - Queue The class that controls the queue of cars.
 He presents it by means of a list.
-Stopper A class that acts as a timer.
+  - Stopper A class that acts as a timer.
 Each car starts a timer when it joins the queue.
 After the cancellation time has elapsed, the Stopper notifies the car.
 It ends when the car resigns from loading or is loaded
-WorkClock The thread class that simulates a clock.
+  - WorkClock The thread class that simulates a clock.
 It measures the day in an accelerated manner.
 Controls the work of chargers.
-Main The class that starts the javaFX GUI thread SceneController Class that controls the graphical interface and invokes the application thread.
+  - Main The class that starts the javaFX GUI thread
+  - SceneController Class that controls the graphical interface and invokes the application thread.

 The simulation works as follows: